Frédéric Boutet: The Ghost of M. Imberger (part two)

 Note that the domestics sleeping in the communicating rooms could not hear.
 Finally, Andrée, anguished, decides to return immediately to her home, and places herself in the care of two respectable friends of the latecomer, who, without saying so to the young wife, have come to share her fears.

-They enter with her into the little house of Passy, dark and quiet.
+They enter the little house of Passy, dark and quiet.
 No Imberger.

 Mme Imberger stations herself in the office of M. Imberger, and in company with his two friends waits, mad with anxiety, listening for noises from outside.

 Around four in the morning, a car turns onto the little street, and stops.
 They all rush to the gate.
-Maxence, whose back is to them, paying his driver, spins round, stunned, and questions them.
+Maxence, his back to them, pays his driver, spins round stunned, and questions them.
 What is all this?

 They make him aware of the inexplicable absence of his uncle.
 He is at a loss.
-He’d left his uncle at seven in the evening, and has since received no message, no visit.
-Maxence has spent all this night at his club, taking part in a fierce game of poker.
+He had left his uncle at seven in the evening, and has since received no message, no visit.
+All this night Maxence has spent at his club, taking part in a fierce game of poker.

 The last and feeble hope, of getting from him any clue, fades.

-At the suggestion of Maxence, lanterns are gathered, and they explore every corner of the garden.
-M. Imberger might have felt ill, wanted to take the air, been stricken with congestion, fallen in a faint.
+At the suggestion of Maxence, they gather lanterns and explore every corner of the garden.
+M. Imberger perhaps had felt ill, wanted to take the air, was stricken with congestion…had fallen in a faint…

 All searches are in vain.

 Mme Imberger, desperate, trembling in a fever, goes indoors to change for a town dress the ball gown she had not thought of removing.
-Then she comes down the stairs to the office, where the three men have gone…with them, when the police station opens, she will make the declaration that her husband has disappeared.
+She comes down the stairs to the office, where the three men have gone; and with them, when the police station opens, she makes the declaration that her husband has disappeared.

-Of these, the most important was to act quickly, and with discretion.
-I must avoid those errors or gaffes that create or augment scandal.
+The most important of these was to act quickly, with discretion.
+I must avoid such gaffes as create or augment scandal.
 I must give the least of information; to the private life of the missing man as little as possible of publicity—without, however, an air of anything concealed.
 It was necessary to avoid, as much as could be, the disappearance of M. Imberger becoming sensationalized.

-But I set myself to work with ardor.
-I visited in every room of the house at Passy, going from top to bottom…nothing.
+But with ardor I set myself to work.
+I visited every room of the house at Passy, going from top to bottom…nothing.
 I interrogated everyone.

 I received no information having the least value.

-And all at once, she burst into convulsive sobs, and it ended in an attack of nerves.
+And all at once, she burst into convulsive sobs, which ended in an attack of nerves.